1759 - Dutch operations in Bengal

 Combat of Badara

 Clive's reply reached Forde early on the morning of November 25.
-He immediately occupied a position selected with great care on the previous day, midway between Chandernagore and Chinsura and astride of the road that connects them.
-In front of this position was a deep, broad, irregular ravine, forming a natural strong defence; an arid plain stretching out in front, across which the Dutch army must pass.
+He immediately occupied a position selected with great care on the previous day, midway between Chandernagore and Chinsurah and astride of the road that connects them.
+In front of this position was a deep, broad, irregular ravine, forming a natural strong defence; an arid plain stretching out in front, across which the Dutch army (700 Europeans, 800 Malays, ald levies of Sepoys) must pass.
 On the British right was the village of Badera (aka Biderra), which Forde at once occupied; his left resting on a mango-grove of trees in which he concealed his 4 guns, supported by the Volunteer Cavalry, who had been instructed to take advantage of any confusion occasioned by the British artillery fire.
 The Dutch had no cavalry, and had found it impossible to move their heavy ship guns across country.
 In European infantry the Dutch vastly outnumbered the British; but they were deficient in every other branch.
-About 10:00 AM, the Dutch force was seen approaching over the plain.
-As soon as it was within range Forde's artillery opened fire.
+About 10:00 a.m., the Dutch force was seen approaching over the plain.
+As soon as it was within range, Forde's artillery opened fire.
 The Dutch advanced nonetheless with great firmness until to their dismay they found themselves stopped by the ravine, of which they knew nothing.
 The leading files perforce halted abruptly, while the rear, not understanding the cause, pushed on and threw the whole body into confusion.
 Forde took advantage of this confusion by pouring a murderous shower of grape from the grove of trees.
 The Dutch stood their ground manfully for a time; then, seeking cover but finding none, they were mowed down by sections.
 During the hesitation the British infantry charged down on them, struggling in the ravine, and, aided by the small body of Volunteer Cavalry, put them to flight; the nawab's cavalry finally joining in the pursuit.
 The rout soon became so complete that only 14 of the enemy succeeded in reaching their destination.
-The battle, which is described as having been “short, bloody, and decisive,” did not last an hour, the Dutch leaving 100 Europeans and 200 Malays killed, and 300 wounded, whilst colonel Roussel, 14 officers, 350 Europeans and 200 Malays were made prisoners.
-Only The position of the British had been so judiciously selected that their loss was trifling; whereas the Dutch, in an unknown country, fell an easy prey to the victors.
+The battle, which is described as having been “short, bloody, and decisive,” did not last an hour, the Dutch leaving 120 Europeans and 200 Malays killed, and 150 Europeans and 150 Malays wounded, whilst Colonel Roussel, 14 officers, 350 Europeans and 200 Malays were made prisoners.
+The position of the British had been so judiciously selected that their loss was trifling; whereas the Dutch, in an unknown country, fell an easy prey to the victors.
 Immediately after the battle, Forde occupied Chinsurah, meeting with only slight resistance.

 The nawab, discovering that his schemes to be rid of the British yoke had failed, turned upon his crushed accomplices with vindictive hate, threatening them, now that they were smarting and prostrate, with utter annihilation; and doubtless he would have carried his threats into effect, had not Clive interceded in their favour.